thomasve-DANS/fastapi-cookiecutter/readme.md

 # Cookiecutter for FastAPI Docker container

 A simple cookiecutter to allow for fast development of FastAPI based containers.
+FastAPI documentation: https://fastapi.tiangolo.com/

 # How to use